Explorer 10: Faraday Cup Plasma Probe

 This experiment consisted of a Faraday cup with four grids and a collector designed to provide data on the density of the solar plasma and the magnitude and direction of its bulk motion.
 Protons were measured in the following energy ranges: 0 to 5, 0 to 20, 0 to 80, 0 to 250, 0 to 800, and 0 to 2300 eV.
 The experiment was mounted on the spacecraft so that the symmetry axis of the plasma probe was perpendicular to the spacecraft spin axis.
 The Faraday cup had its maximum response to particles incident at 0° to its symmeter axis.
 The response fell off rapidly until the instrument had a zero response to particles coming in at 63° and greater to its normal.
 The effective area of collection for normal incidence was 28-cm2.
 The instrument had two outputs: a DC component related to photoelectric effects and the plasma flux, and an AC component related only to the plasma flux.
 The shift in the frequency of the AC output component was encoded to be proportional to the plasma flux.
 The upper energy limit of the plasma particles generating the AC component was determined by the value of a positive retarding voltage applied to one of the grids.
 This "modulating voltage" had six possible values, from 5 to 2300 eV, and it could also be set to 0.
-During each 148-seconds telemetry sequence, 5 seconds were used by the plasma probe.
-These 5-seconds intervals, subcommutated by an interval program, were used to transmit sequentially a marker signal, the DC output of the instrument, and the AC output of the experiment at one of the six modulating voltages.
+During each 148-second telemetry sequence, 5 seconds were used by the plasma probe.
+These 5-second intervals, subcommutated by an interval program, were used to transmit sequentially a marker signal, the DC output of the instrument, and the AC output of the experiment at one of the six modulating voltages.
 Thus, a complete plasma probe sequence, consisting of eight telemetering cycles, lasted 19 minutes and 44 seconds.
 No inflight calibration was provided, and no onboard processing was done.
 Because of the limited lifetime of the spacecraft battery, only 52 hours of data were acquired.
+The principal investigator was Herbert S. Bridge from the Massachusetts Institute of Technology, who worked together with Bruno Rossi.